HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 Depending on the policy context, the Authority determining information sensitivity may be a jurisdiction, an organization, or an individual.

 -   For example, in the US, HIPAA, 42 CFR Part 2, and Title 38 Section 7332 are Federal health privacy laws, which dictate that information relating to the diagnosis, treatment, or referral for specific conditions is deemed sensitive.
 -   Many States have health privacy laws that are more stringent than HIPAA Privacy Rule, which is considered the US "norm" for the protection of Protected Health Information (PHI).
-This PHI is labeled with a Confidentiality code `N`, meaning that the normal level of confidentiality protection applies.
+This PHI is labeled with a Confidentiality Code `N`, meaning that the normal level of confidentiality protection applies.
 -   Organizations may determine that some PHI is sensitive, and may therefore assign a higher level of confidentiality such as `R`, meaning that access/use/disclosure of this PHI is restricted.
 Under certain circumstances, organizations may determine that PHI is especially vulnerable to risk of stigmatization or harm.
-This PHI is labeled with a Confidentiality code `V`, meaning that access/use/disclosure is very restricted.
+This PHI is labeled with a Confidentiality Code `V`, meaning that access/use/disclosure is very restricted.
--   Healthcare consumers and patients have discretion under some privacy laws to determine the sensitivity of their information, and may have the information custodian label their PHI with more or less restrictive Confidentiality codes.
+-   Healthcare consumers and patients have discretion under some privacy laws to determine the sensitivity of their information, and may have the information custodian label their PHI with more or less restrictive Confidentiality Codes.
 For example:

-    -   Under HIPAA consent provisions, a patient may request that the Covered Entity custodian restrict access/use/disclosure of their PHI, and the Covered Entity may agree to this request by labeling with a Confidentiality code `R` (restricted).
+    -   Under HIPAA consent provisions, a patient may request that the Covered Entity custodian restrict access/use/disclosure of their PHI, and the Covered Entity may agree to this request by labeling with a Confidentiality Code `R` (restricted).
     -   Under HIPAA Authorization for Disclosure, a patient requests that the Covered Entity custodian disclose PHI to a third party, which is not a Covered Entity.
-Since the third party is not a Covered Entity, the custodian labels the disclosed information, which is no longer PHI, with a Confidentiality code `M` for moderate confidentiality protections afforded by other applicable laws, such as Worker Compensation privacy laws, or by the privacy policies and terms of service of an entity, which may be governed by Federal Trade Commission privacy laws.
+Since the third party is not a Covered Entity, the custodian labels the disclosed information, which is no longer PHI, with a Confidentiality Code `M` for moderate confidentiality protections afforded by other applicable laws, such as Worker Compensation privacy laws, or by the privacy policies and terms of service of an entity, which may be governed by Federal Trade Commission privacy laws.

 **Purpose of Use**